 “Music gives soul to the universe, wings to the mind, flight to the imagination, and life to everything.” – Plato

 During the first three years of your child’s life, neural connections form at their fastest rates.
-Exposure to music in early childhood fosters and helps develop many skills including speech development, audition, coordination, emotional development, and even social skills.
+Exposure to music in early childhood fosters and helps develop many skills including speech development, cognition, coordination, emotional development, and even social skills.

 Your baby loves your voice the best, therefore singing to your infant is a great way to develop a secure attachment through serve-and-return interactions.
 Incorporate your little one’s coos, gurgles, and babbles into a song and have back and forth interactions together.
 If your child is older, continue singing and incorporate playing a toy instrument or even pots and pans together by taking turns.

 Playing with homemade or toy instruments requires your little one to develop listening and turn-taking skills to create a harmonious and pleasing sound.
 With the help of caring caregivers, making music helps build the foundation for the development of executive function skills.

-- Music helps develop language: Singing lights up the language areas of the brain as one identifies the words spoken.
+Singing lights up the language areas of the brain as one identifies the words spoken.
 In addition, thanks to a song’s repetitive design, listening to words over and over reinforces the acquisition of new vocabulary.

 What can you do at home?

-- Dance with your baby while singing and use specific words to different movements to develop language, rhythm, and balance.
+- Dance with your baby while singing and link specific words to different movements to develop language, rhythm, and balance.
 Carry your baby and move around the room to a beat, or dance in front of a mirror with your little one to teach self-awareness, spend time together, and encourage musical skills.

 - Sing to your little one during bath time, bedtime, or during any other activity to have a soothing experience and, at the same time, emphasize predictability.